 Consideration of an energy storage emission metric for any energy storage related proposal.

-The Working Group was first convened in-person in February 2018, meeting 11 times throughout 2018.
-The Working Group was facilitated and supported by Gridworks and the Commission’s Energy Division.
-The Working Group Includes 85 stakeholders representing 63 organizations.
+The LSWG was first convened in-person in February 2018, meeting 11 times throughout 2018.
+The LSWG was facilitated and supported by Gridworks and the Commission’s Energy Division.
+The LSWG Includes 85 stakeholders representing 63 organizations.
 Collectively, these organizations comprehensively represent customers, providers of demand response services, utilities, and grid operators.

 This report is intended to complete the six prescribed tasks and accomplish the Commission’s direction to “inform a new rulemaking for developing new models of demand response.”
-The central challenge addressed by the Working Group was to define and develop potential Load Shift products, therefore the heart of the report (“Product Proposals") are six diverse proposals on how California may go about developing its Load Shift resource.
+The central challenge addressed by the LSWG was to define and develop potential Load Shift products, therefore the heart of the report (“Product Proposals") are six diverse proposals on how California may go about developing its Load Shift resource.
 That central section of the report is bookended by the following additional sections:

 Evaluation Criteria: What Does Success Look Like?
-Identifying what the Working Group considered to be criteria of success for Load Shift product proposals;
+Identifying what the LSWG considered to be criteria of success for Load Shift product proposals;

-Proposal Evaluation: Comparing and contrasting product proposals relative to the Working Group’s key evaluation criteria;
+Proposal Evaluation: Comparing and contrasting product proposals relative to the LSWG’s key evaluation criteria;

 Responses to Commission Questions: Addressing specific questions of the Commission on resource adequacy, data access, coordination with CAISO, and GHG emission metrics;